-It is the aim of the Foundation that the projects that it funds will have long-term impact beyond immediate KPIs and outputs.
-In your Environment and Conservation application, you will be asked to select up to between two and five long-term goals.
+It is the aim of the Foundation that the projects that it funds will have long-term impact beyond immediate Key Performance Indicators and outputs.
+In your Environment and Conservation application, you will be asked to select up to three long-term goals.

 - Promotion/dissemination of best practice/new knowledge

 - Increased knowledge base

 - Improved quality of policy dialogue and development

 - Improved community capacity/engagement

 In your final report, you will be asked how you progressed on your long-term outcomes.
 It’s helpful to select your metrics early on, so you can begin to collect information about your success as soon as your project begins.
 Some suggested metrics can be found in the Environment & Conservation Outcomes & Metrics guide.